Living-with-machines/CensusGeocoder/README.md

 `oproad_essh_gb-2` contains a `data` folder, which stores `RoadLink` and `RoadNode` files. historic-census-gb-geocoder only requires the `RoadLink` files.

-#### 4. Registration Sub-District (RSD) Boundary Data (ENGLAND AND WALES ONLY)

-*Supplied directly by Joe Day at Bristol and Alice Reid at Cambridge - supposedly in the process of being deposited with UKDS.
-Update this when link to UKDS ready.*

-`data/input/rsd_boundary_data` contains a shapefile and associated files of boundary data for Registration Sub-Districts in England and Wales 1851-1911.
-The correct RSD boundaries for each year are created by 'dissolving' the geometries on the appropriate `CEN` field, e.g. `CEN_1851` to create 1851 boundaries or `CEN_1901` to create 1901 boundaries.

-#### 5. Parish-Registration Sub-District (RSD) Dictionaries (ENGLAND AND WALES ONLY)

-*Supplied directly by Joe Day at Bristol and Alice Reid at Cambridge - supposedly in the process of being deposited with UKDS.
-Update this when link to UKDS ready.*

-*Folder contains the word 'encoding' because the original files given to us weren't reading correctly (no matter which encoding I specified) so I re-encoded them to 'utf-8' to get them to work.
-This could be tidied up in future.*

-`parish_dicts_encoding` contains a series of data dictionaries for linking I-CeM to the RSD Boundary Data (point 4 above).
-Ignore `finalEWnondiss1851_1911.txt`, `PAR1851_RSD_MATCH.txt` and `1871_DICTIONARY_CODED.txt`.

-The dictionaries link the `CEN` fields in the RSD Boundary Data, e.g. `CEN_1851` to unique parish identifier `ParID` in I-CeM.
-For example, the 1851 dictionary lists each `ParID` in the 1851 census file and the corresponding `CEN_1851`.
-This tells us which parish lies within which registration sub-district.

 #### 6. GB1900 Gazetteer